joerivandervelde/vkgl-protein-folding/README.md

 and calculate the difference in Gibbs free energy change (ΔΔG) increase in ΔΔG less favourable folding, pathogenic

+Gene selection criteria: interesting for re-interpretation by number of VUS variants top 1000 meeste VUS (until 12 VUS variants), 160 genes with full structure, 71 partial structure select for monomers, enough initial benign/pathogenic variants supplemented with a number of hand-picked highly relevant genes such as BRCA1

 Example

 ![CFTR folding on VKGL variants](img/ddg_vkgl_CFTR.png)